brandon-nx/RestaurantManagementSystem/README.md

 ### Note
 - Ensure that the database connection settings in the application code (`MainApp.java`) match your MySQL database configuration.
 - Make sure all dependencies are resolved in your IntelliJ project.

----

-Replace `path/to/your/imageX.jpg` with the actual paths to your images.
-This README file provides a comprehensive guide to using and setting up your Restaurant Management System POS.